 Just like in Disneyland you can use the app to get food, find out wait times and more.
 And, it seems like with the Genie the whole Disney apps will be even better and more useful!

-Because there is SO much to compare with Disney World trip packages (parks, hotels, adding Sea World or Universal) they have a simple form to fill out that will help give you your options (you’ll fill out the # in your party, your dates of stay and some basic info).
+Because there is SO much to compare with Disney World trip packages (parks, hotel rooms, adding Sea World or Universal) they have a simple form to fill out that will help give you your options (you’ll fill out the # in your party, your dates of stay and some basic info).
 I know you might be worried about what they will do with that info, but after you submit it — you’ll get a quote back (usually within a few hours) with hotel and ticket pricing with some different options for you to choose between.
 They will also send a follow up call or email to make sure you got it, and if there are any other questions, and then you’re done.
 You can take your time to book your trip after that.

 In my case I had them pull up a few more options, so I could really hone in on what was best for us.